Employment Permits

 Before you offer the job, you need a real answer to one question: when can this person actually start?
-This page tracks the current Department of Enterprise, Tourism and Employment (DETE) processing dates and sets them inside the full hire-to-start timeline — so you can plan a start date you can stand over, not a guess.
+This guide explains what Department of Enterprise, Tourism and Employment (DETE) processing dates actually mean and sets them inside the full hire-to-start timeline — so you can plan a start date you can stand over, not a guess.
+For current figures, see our permit processing times tracker, updated fortnightly.

 The headline processing date is only one stage of the journey.
 Quote it on its own and you will promise a start date you can't hit.
-Below are the current decision-queue dates, what they mean in practice, and the steps that sit either side of them.
+Below is what the dates mean in practice, and the steps that sit either side of them.

 DETE processes employment permit applications in date order of receipt of the fully completed form and fee.
 The "processing date" is the day's applications the department is currently deciding — so the gap between that date and today is roughly how long a freshly submitted application waits for a decision.